baskiyar/PFogSim-Mango/README.md

 # pFogSim : A Simulator For Evaluating Dynamic and Layered Fog-Computing Environments
-Last Edit by Clayton Johnson on 7/17/2018
+Last Edit by Craigory Coppola on 2018-7-12

 ## **What is pFogSim?**